nschlia/ffmpegfs/README.md

 ## Planned Features

+* DASH support is on my list, but the format is complicated and I currently do no have the time for that.
 * Currently I am preparing a Windows version, but this is going to take some time.
+* *Any ideas or wishes?* Create [an issue](https://github.com/nschlia/ffmpegfs/issues) and let me know.
+Some great features started this way!

 About
 -----